blackfennec-org/blackfennec/docs/source/domain_model/type_system/selection_process.rst

 .. _type registry:

 type registry
   In the context of this document the type registry is a centralised and authoritative database of all known types.
 In practice some of these types may have been registered by extensions.
+The section :ref:`type registry <definition_type_registry>` covers this concept.

 .. _auction: